trifork/TriforkSwiftDependencyInjection/TriforkSwiftDependencyInjection/README.md

 # TriforkSwiftDependencyInjection

-A description of this package.
+A simple implementation of Dependency Injection using property wrapper: `@Inject`